 - Campoamor-Carolinas-Altozano: Renovated properties can achieve competitive rental returns, with monthly rents varying based on property condition and amenities.

-As of December 2024, rental prices for apartments in the main municipalities of Alicante province range between €525 and €2,458, reflecting the diverse market offerings.
+Rental prices in Alicante have risen three times faster than salaries over the past five years.
+That kind of divergence signals structural demand that isn’t going away.
+As of late 2026, rental prices for apartments across the main municipalities of Alicante province range between €525 and €2,458, reflecting how diverse the market truly is.

 - Sales Volume: In the first half of 2024, property sales in Alicante province decreased by 7% to 23,342 transactions.
 Despite this decline, it remains the second-highest sales level of the past decade, indicating sustained interest in the region.